bobgeis/coffeeAsteroids/README.md

 #### Controls

 * Arrow keys for movement.
-* Spacebar to fire missiles
+* Spacebar to fire weapon.